-Option Description BMC or DRAC NOTE: If an iDRAC6 Express card is installed on the system, the BMC option is replaced by DRAC.
-Select DHCP or Static IP to configure the network mode.
-If Static IP is selected, the available fields are IP, Subnet (Sub), and Gateway (Gtw).
+Option Description DRAC Select DHCP or Static IP to configure the network mode.
+If Static IP is selected, the available fields are IP , Subnet (Sub), and Gateway (Gtw).
 Select Setup DNS to enable DNS and to view domain addresses.
 Two separate DNS entries are available.
 Set error Select SEL to display LCD error messages in a format that matches the IPMI description in the SEL.
 This can be useful when trying to match an LCD message with an SEL entry.
 Select Simple to display LCD error messages in a simplified user-friendly description.
-See "LCD Status Messages (Optional)" on page 27 for a list of messages in this format.
+See "LCD Status Messages" on page 25 for a list of messages in this format.
 Set home Select the default information to be displayed on the LCD Home screen.
-See "View Menu" on page 18 to see the options and option items that can be selected to display by default on the Home screen.
+See "View Menu" on page 17 to see the options and option items that can be selected to display by default on the Home screen.